Kaestner-Lab/T2D_IMC/README.md

 2) Islet segmentation
 3) Collagen segmentation

-Please find the details for each analysis in its respective folder, which contains a guide (word document) and scripts used.
+Please find the details for each analysis in its respective folder, which contains a guide (word/pdf document) and scripts used.